hugotorreslinares/habit-loom/README.md

 # Balanced: Your Companion in Building Habits

-Welcome to **Balanced**, a powerful habit tracker designed to help you build and maintain healthy habits effortlessly.
+Welcome to **BeBalanced**, a powerful habit tracker designed to help you build and maintain healthy habits effortlessly.
 This project aims to provide users with an intuitive interface and tools that adapt to their lifestyle, making habit formation a seamless experience.

 ## Features